langurama/log/README.md

 ## How it works

 This package transpiles code to `CommonJS` via `Babel` targeted at the current `Node.js` LTS version.
-To use this in the browser you will need to transpile it from `CommonJS`.
+To use this in the browser you will need to transpile it from `CommonJS` to your targeted browser(s).